Philipp Grubauer

-Philipp Grubauer (born 25 November 1991) is a German professional ice hockey goaltender for the Seattle Kraken of the National Hockey League (NHL).
+Philipp Grubauer (born 25 November 1991) is a German professional ice hockey player who is a goaltender for the Seattle Kraken of the National Hockey League (NHL).
 He was drafted by the Washington Capitals in the fourth round, 112th overall, of the 2010 NHL entry draft.

 Playing major junior hockey, Grubauer won the Memorial Cup with the Ontario Hockey League (OHL)'s Windsor Spitfires in 2010.
 He started his professional career with the Capitals the next season.
 In April 2015, while playing for the Capitals, Grubauer became the first German-born goaltender to start and win a Stanley Cup playoff game.
 Grubauer won the Stanley Cup as a member of the Capitals in 2018.
 Grubauer then spent three years with the Colorado Avalanche before signing a contract with the Kraken.
 Grubauer is the first Kraken goaltender to record a shutout, doing so in February 2022.

 Internationally, Grubauer represents Germany.
-He played at the World U-17 Hockey Challenge and IIHF World U18 Championship in 2008.
-Following his play in the 2009 World Junior Ice Hockey Championships, Germany was relegated to Division I A. Grubauer helped Germany back to the Top Division in 2010.
+He played at the World U-17 Hockey Challenge and World U18 Championship in 2008.
+Following his play in the 2009 World Junior Championships, Germany was relegated to Division I A. Grubauer helped Germany back to the top division in 2010.
 He also competed in the 2011 installment.
-Grubauer has participated in five senior World Championships: 2014, 2017, 2019, 2022, and 2024.
+Grubauer has participated in five senior World Championships – 2014, 2017, 2019, 2022, and 2024.
 In 2018, he competed in the qualification round for the 2018 Winter Olympics, helping Germany clinch a spot.

 Playing career

 Early career (2004–2011)

 Grubauer began his career in Germany, playing for his hometown's junior team, the Starbulls Rosenheim.
 He began playing for them in 2004 at the age of 13.
 The Starbulls played in the Oberliga, the third tier of German ice hockey.
 His debut with the Starbulls' senior club came on 17 February 2008, when he was 16, in a 2–0 shutout victory.
 Following the season, in the relegation round, the Starbulls' primary goaltender was not playing well.
 The team's coach then approached Grubauer, who agreed to play.
 Rosenheim won the game 2–1.
 Grubauer played six more games, saving the team from relegation.
 Following the 2007–08 season, Grubauer moved to North America to play with the Belleville Bulls of the Ontario Hockey League (OHL) after being selected 25th overall in the 2008 Canadian Hockey League (CHL) Import Draft.